streams

 [Top]

-The Gospel of John implies that Yeshua was the House of God, in whom the Kavod and Davar (the Glory and the Word) were dwelling among God’s people.
-In him they saw and heard the face and voice of the One who sent and indwelled him.
+The Gospel of John implies that Yeshua was God's House, in whom the Kavod and Davar (Glory and Word) were dwelling among God’s people.

 Before leaving, Yeshua said he would make the true believers into a House, to the extent they allow God’s presence to indwell them.
 They were then to add on to the House, to extend its rooms so that it filled the earth.